AlexWebDev01/sky-mate/README.md

 ## Description

-Sky Mate is an aesthetic weather application with a custom clothes advices algorithm based on daily weather conditions and air temperature.
-Developed in collaboration with [Sura design studio](https://suradsgn.com/) that made an amazing [Figma prototype](https://www.figma.com/design/SqpwlpzFQKaC2WB0Lz4nw4/Weather?node-id=0%3A1&t=eh6z2DHfRe4vF30B-1).
+Sky Mate is an aesthetic weather application with a custom clothes advices algorithm based on a daily weather conditions and an air temperature.
+Developed in collaboration with [Sura design studio](https://suradsgn.com/) that made an amazing [Figma prototype](https://www.figma.com/design/SqpwlpzFQKaC2WB0Lz4nw4/Weather?node-id=0%3A1&t=eh6z2DHfRe4vF30B-1) and under [Timur](https://github.com/Pinkdesu) mentorship about code quality.

 ## Table of Contents